Rufiji River

 The Rufiji River lies entirely within Tanzania.
-It is also the largest and longest river in the country.
-The river is formed by the confluence of the Kilombero and Luwegu rivers.
-It is approximately 600 km long, with its source in southwestern Tanzania and its mouth on the Indian Ocean opposite Mafia Island across the Mafia Channel, in Pwani Region.
+It is largest and longest river in the country, formed by the confluence of the Kilombero and the Luwegu river.
+It is approximately 600 km long, with a source in southwestern Tanzania, terminating at the Indian Ocean, opposite Mafia Island, in Pwani Region.
 Its principal tributary is the Great Ruaha River.
 It is navigable for approximately 100 km.

 The Rufiji river is approximately 200 km south of Dar es Salaam.
 The river's delta contains the largest mangrove forest in eastern Africa.

 History

 A branch of ancient sea routes led down the East African coast called "Azania" by the Greeks and Romans in the 1st century CE as described in the Periplus of the Erythraean Sea (and, very probably, 澤散 in the 3rd century by the Chinese), at least as far as the port known to the Romans as Rhapta, which was probably located in the delta of the Rufiji River in modern Tanzania.

 During the First World War, from October 1914 to July 1915, the river delta was the scene of a protracted naval operation.
 These were the attempts, and later achievement, by the Royal Navy to neutralize and destroy the German cruiser Königsberg.